Liz & Majolyn Talk About Advocacy

 Change happens when we listen and learn from the advocates around us.

 Because Majolyn asked the question, Judy Heumann is now joining Liz and Majolyn on September 23 at 2:00 Eastern Time for a special Emerging Advocates meeting to talk about advocacy, how we got here, where we are going, and the disability civil right movement.
 This call is especially for students and people with disabilities, though all are welcome.
-The event is free but registration is required; you can register by clicking here.
+The event is free but registration is required.

 If you want to watch Crip Camp before the call, you can find it on Netflix.
 There is also a Viewers Guide to Crip Camp if you are interested.

 About the blog authors: Liz Weintraub is the Senior Policy Specialist at the Association of University Centers on Disabilities (AUCD) and the host of Tuesdays with Liz.
 Majolyn Nunez is a junior at Hostos Community College and applied for and was chosen to be a 2021 Think College Policy Advocate, working on policy issues with Think College and AUCD and attending the Disability Policy Seminar.
 Denise Rozell is director of Policy Innovation at AUCD.
 Denise works primarily on issues affecting youth in post-secondary education, employment and independent living and was the co-director for the PROMISE Technical Assistance Center (Promoting Readiness of Minors in Supplemental Security Income).